pirate/bash-utils/README.md

 - `lib/` is a collection of adapters to interact with 3rd party tools or scripts, e.g. cloudflare/letsencrypt/etc
 - `util/` is a collection of pure bash functions to make development in bash easier e.g. logging/configuration/error handling/etc.

 ## Reading List

+⭐️ *List of my favorite CLI utilities for Linux/macOS, and much more: https://docs.sweeting.me/s/system-monitoring-tools*

  - ShellCheck: life-changing BASH linter and testing toolkit              https://github.com/koalaman/shellcheck
  - How to do things safely in bash                                        https://github.com/anordal/shellharden/blob/master/how_to_do_things_safely_in_bash.md